Iamarghyasaha/bankingApp/README.md

 ## Database

-The application uses an H2 in-memory database by default.
+The application uses an MySql database by default.
 You can change the database configuration in the `application.properties` file if needed.

 ## Contributing